HenryXi/OS/etc/linux/Linux alias command permanent.md

 # Linux alias command permanent
-`alias` help us us short command instead of long command and parameters.
+The command `alias` helps us us short command instead of long command and parameters.
 The problem is when you next time login the shortcut is disappeared.
-You need change `.bashrc` file to define your specific aliases.
+You need to change the `.bashrc` file to define your specific aliases.
 The path of `.bashrc` is `~/.bashrc`.
-For example, you want us vim istead of vi command.
+For example, you want us vim instead of vi command.
 Edit your `.bashrc` file like following.
 ```
 # .bashrc